stackbit-projects/tech-startup-community-a382b/content/pages/index.md

 sections:
   - type: hero_section
     title: A community of entrepreneurs
+    subtitle: >-
-    subtitle: We are a community of entrepreneurs with
+      We are a community of entrepreneurs who share a common goal- to build successful companies
     actions:
       - label: Learn More
         url: /features